Django Girls is a worldwide initiative for women to learn how to code. This is the first time it's been hosted in Chester and we're so excited.

 We couldn't be here without the support from amazing people and organisations who donated money, knowledge and time to help us make this a reality.
 If you want to contribute and support our goal, please get in touch: [email protected]

-Code Nation is a digital training specialist with classrooms in Manchester and Chester.
+Code Nation is a digital training specialist with campuses in Manchester, Chester and Cambridge.
 It focuses on solving the digital skills shortage in the UK and enabling individuals from all walks of life to thrive in Industry 4.0.

 Thank you so much to our sponsors who offered the use of their organisation's offices to host our workshop, enabling women to learn to code and doing their part to decrease the gender gap in tech.